 While communicating with clients, it is always beneficial to capture and share minutes of meetings.

-Keep your clients updated of the progress with periodic calls or emails.
+Keep your clients updated on the progress with periodic calls or emails.

 It is equally important to raise red flags in times of distress.

-This practice not only helps averting serious situations, it also builds trust with a new client.
+This practice not only helps to avert serious situations, but it also builds trust with a new client.

-Even if your client is in the same location, there are very less chances that you will meet them regularly.
+Even if your client is in the same location, there are very fewer chances that you will meet them regularly.

-Not only it ruins client’s experience, frequent disconnections also hamper the flow of the conversation.
+Not only it ruins the client’s experience, but frequent disconnections also hamper the flow of the conversation.

 Your mic and speakers should be in good condition and there is no static interference.